 No company is a jack of all trades - there are some things they are good at, and some they are less good at.
 We have heard many times of ‘full-service’ suppliers providing audiometry but at a really rubbish standard as it is not the focus of their company.

 To be frank, we’ve been there and done the all-services approach in the past and it just wasn’t enjoyable.
-We aren’t focused on growing the company into some audiometry behemoth and just enjoy what we do.
-We are damn good at hearing tests and noise assessments, we enjoy them, enjoy work which is indeed a rare thing, and is definitely not something the big boys can say.
+We aren’t focused on growing the company into some audiometry behemoth and genuinely enjoy what we do.
+We are damn good at hearing tests and noise assessments, meaning we enjoy work which is indeed a rare thing, and is definitely not something the big boys can say.

-Why is our audiometry report better than most others?
+Why is our audiometric testing report better than most others?

-One way to do audiometric testing reports is to let the software do it.
+One way to do the reports is to let the software do it.
 It churns out a pretty list of attendee names with some anonymous statistics, and that’s it.
-That is one way of doing reports which a lot of screening companies use but it’s a bit rubbish.
+That is the way a lot of screening companies use, but it’s a bit rubbish.